Luffy-7744/Samsung-PD-Training-/README.md

 <details>
  <summary> Summary </summary>

-I installed the needed tools.
+I installed the needed tools and attached the required screenshots:

 </details>